django/dsf-working-groups/active/website.md

 Members must have interest in Django and should be able to work with Django.
 Members must be well versed with the process of contributing to **djangoproject.com** or at least willing to be guide.
 We welcome all experience levels, we also welcome first time contributors.

 ### How do people who want to join sign up / volunteer / express interest?
-Individuals can express interest by emailing to the working group mailing list at `website-wg@djangoproject.com`
+Individuals can express interest by opening a PR to this working group repository, using a template, adding their names in the list of members.

 ### How will decisions on adding/removing members be handled?
 Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members.
 The WG will vote for New Chair/Co-Chairs and decision to appoint will be based on gaining majority votes.